-Use of proceeds We will receive the net proceeds from the exercise of the warrants, but not from the sale of the underlying shares of common stock.
+Use of proceeds We will receive the net proceeds from the exercise of the warrants to purchase one share of common stock at an exercise price of \$11.50.
+This prospectus relates to the issuance by us of such shares of common stock.
 See "Use of Proceeds."